TavstalDev/Rebus/README.md

 ## Description
 The remastered version of MesterMC's Rebus plugin.

+## Note

+> In the future I am going to rework the reward system, so players can have a better preview of the items they are going to receive and can see the chances of receiving them.
+> At the moment it is hard a little bit to be implemented, since I had to rush the plugin.
+> Also, I plan to add virtual chests to avoid duping.

 ## Dependencies

 To ensure the plugin functions correctly, your server must have the following plugins installed: